marcosGcostell/LoL-drafting-tools/README.md

 ## KuantiK Software

-This software is developed by Marcos García under the brand **KuantiK Software**
+This software is developed by Marcos García under the brand **KuantiK Software.**

 ## Version